kazuho/httpwg-materials/ietf103/minutes.md

 ### Cache Digests for HTTP/2

-Kazuho: Assumed browsers would implement before WGLC?
+Kazuho: Previous consensus was to wait WGLC until browsers implement Cache Digests.
+That has not happened yet.

 (missed)